 Think back to when you sat bored in school, staring at the clock instead of listening to the content in the class.
 How much did you learn in those classes?
 If you focus too hard on reaching fluency, you will miss out on the journey.
 It can also make the experience less enjoyable.

 Trust that by doing the work and regularly enjoying your daily exposure and immersion, you’ll see success.
 Rather than counting down the days until you’re fluent, you’ll slowly discover you already are.
 And with that realization, you’ll push deeper and deeper into your target language.
 You may even look for other languages to learn.
+If you have fun, you won’t even be searching for the quickest way to learn a language.
+You’ll just enjoy yourself.

 It’s possible to become fluent in a foreign language without years and years of study and training.
 Learn what works and focus on that; ignore the methods that don’t.
 They will only waste your time.
 By being consistent and remaining positive during the experience, you can become one of the many people who’ve successfully to adopted a multilingual lifestyle.